hpides/BDL/tasks/etcd/task04_benchmarking_etcd.md

 #### Read - Scalability Evaluation

 Now, we want to investigate the scalability of etcd by using different cluster sizes.
-For this, use a benchmark configuration with 500000 (500k) operations, a key space size of 100, 2000 clients, 2000 connections, and a value size of 64.
+For this, use a benchmark configuration with 500000 (500k) operations, 2000 clients, and 2000 connections.
 Start with 4 cluster nodes and incrementally remove one node from the cluster (first node05, followed by node04 and node03).
 Note to also remove the removed endpoint(s) from the `etcdctl` or `benchmark` command.
 For each cluster size, one run is sufficient.
 Add the summary, response time histogram, and latency distribution of each run to `task04.txt`.
 Note: If multiple answers are required in one subtask, for example, the results of different benchmark configurations, add enough context so that it is clarified how the results were generated.